vratidc/vratidc.github.io/_projects/WITP.md

 ### Core Mechanics and Features

-Three pilot versions were tested:
+These mechanics exaggerate everyday distractions to make players aware of similar behaviour in real life.
 - Movement and observation are sequential, not simultaneous
 - Vision narrows while walking or engaging with phone or music
 - Items are discovered only by stopping and waiting
 - Distractions include thoughts, social media, and music
 - No loss condition; reflection is reinforced through score-based feedback

-These mechanics exaggerate everyday distractions to make players aware of similar behaviour in real life.

 <figure class="align-center" style="width:100%;">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/img/projects/WITP/mechanics3.png" alt="Walking in the present">